-14. Assess the Situation If it appears your child is not putting in the effort, ask them if hockey is really what they want to be.
-Also, ask this of yourself: Is that what what your child wants, or what you want for them?
+14. Assess the Situation If it appears your child is not putting in the effort, ask them if hockey is really what they want to be doing.
+Also, ask this of yourself: Is this what your child wants—or what you want for them?

-16. Drink Responsibly Alcohol is often the source of many a conflict in life.
+16. Skip the bar Alcohol is often the source of many a conflict in life; and so it goes for hockey.
 If you must have a drink at the bar, don’t embarrass your child by consuming too much.

 17. Name of the Game Finally, keep in mind that the whole idea of getting your child involved in hockey—or any sport for that matter—is for them to have fun and for the valuable experience of participating in a team sport.

 18. Life Lessons Believe it or not, the game of hockey teaches your child some valuable lessons that will benefit them throughout their life.
-Do your part by making the experience a positive one.
+Follow these keys to your child’s success and do your part by making the experience a positive one.

 CrossIceHockey.com is reader supported.
 When you buy via the links on our site, we may earn an affiliate commission at no extra cost to you.
 Learn more.